howardsolutions/deep-typescript/README.md

 - First argument is the PROTOTYPE of the object

 - Second argument is the KEY of the property / method / accessor on the object

 - 3rd arugment is the property descriptor

 - Decorators are applied when the code for the class is ran NOT WHEN AN INSTANCE IS CREATED

-### Property Descriptor for Methods
+### Property Descriptor for CLASS Methods

+- Property Descriptor is essentially an OBJECT that is meant to CONFIGURE A PROPERTY on another object.

 - `writable`: Whether or not this property can be changed.
 - `enumerable`: Whether or not this property get looped over by a "for ... in".
 - `value`: Current value.
 - `configurable`: Property definition can be changed and property can be deleted.

+- Methods use on descriptor `Object.getOwnPropertyDescriptor() and Object.defineProperty()`